w3f/polkadot-wiki/docs/general/glossary.md

 ## Availability Cores

 Slots used to process parachains.
-The Runtime assigns each parachain to a availability core and validators can fetch information about the cores, such as parachain block candidates, by calling the appropriate Runtime API.
+The Runtime assigns each parachain to an availability core and validators can fetch information about the cores, such as parachain block candidates, by calling the appropriate Runtime API.